jpravetz/epdoc-logger/README.md

 log.info("Hello world");

-// Shutdown properly so loggly message buffer is flushed logger.writeCount();
+// log a message count for all the different log levels logger.writeCount();

-logger.destroying().then(function() {
+// Shutdown properly so loggly message buffer is flushed logger.destroying().then(function() {
     done();
 }, function(err) {